emmanueltouzery/hsexif/README.md

 An exif parsing library in pure haskell.

-It is quite limited for now, but a good base I think.
+You can check the api docs on the hackage page: http://hackage.haskell.org/package/hsexif